snowcoders/sortier/README.md

 ## General things to keep in mind

 - Blank lines are treated as context breaks...
 Sortier will not sort through them
-- Inline comments to the right of the code may not be sorted.
-We suggest putting comments above or in front of code.
 - Comments will stay with the line they comment (see Props example below)

 ### Example Input